 API improvement is another Magento 2.3 improvement.
 Developers have openly discussed the ORM / Query API, but it is too early to provide specific information about this update at this time.

-It seems that rumors about the version 2.4 update will appear in 2.3.
+It seems that rumours about the version 2.4 update will appear in 2.3.
 However, as far as 2.4 is concerned, several new features have been announced.
 Advanced reporting, improved content management system and extended API will appear.
 However, there are no details about it, because these announcements come from short tweets from Magento developers.

-Previous facts and rumors
+Previous facts and rumours

 Advanced reporting is planned for version 2.4.
 Despite this, we know that it will be updated in version 2.2.
 It seems that the Magento team has made it a priority, because this issue will be dealt with in the next few updates.
 Now, even before patches are released, the solutions offered by external developers are better than the original ones.
 So eventually Adobe will try to close this gap.
 However, the effect may be counterproductive – it will motivate external developers to improve their extensions more.